jj1bdx/avrhwrng/README.md

 Two independent noise generator circuits, amplified to the CMOS digital level, are connected to ATmega168/328P's input pins (PD6/PD7, or Pin 6/7).

+The Timer 0 is set to CTC mode with the closest larger value to the theoretical limit, 46 machine cycles or 2.875 microseconds.
+The theoretical limit of the speed is 352000bps or 2.84 microseconds, which is equal to 11000 bytes * 8 bits/byte * 2 (for von-Neumann test) * 2 (for XORing byte filter).

 The MCU runs the following program without any hardware interrupt as an infinite loop:

+* Wait for the Timer 0 compare match happens (so that the sampling timing will not exceed the value given to Timer 0
 * Sample the pin inputs of PD6 and PD7
 * Treat the sampled two-bit pair into two independent bit streams
 * Apply the von Neumann algorithm for two consecutive sampled bits *independently* for each bit stream